 There are a lot of different sounds in the kitchen.
 From the steady simmer to the full boil; slamming cupboards and dishes clanging in the sink.
 But the two most satisfying sounds in the kitchen are the sizzle and the sear.
 Whether you are sautéing vegetables, caramelizing onions, or putting that final sear on a sous vide steak, there’s something mesmerizing about these two sounds.
 Perhaps it’s conditioning.
 After all, those two sounds are a necessary part of the maillard reaction–the browning of proteins and sugars that make our food extra delicious.
 Maybe we tend to associate those sounds with the deliciousness that comes out of the pan?
 Or maybe it’s biological?
 A signal to tell us humans, who don’t tolerate raw animal proteins very well, that our food is safe to eat?
 Either way, it’s these sounds, among with many other things, that make cooking a joyous experience.

 Full circle now, I’ve just started on a career as a teacher.
-While I don’t teach foods, I try to incorporate my passion into my lessons (e.g. how the European and Indigenous contact influenced each other’s cuisines, or just molecular structure of different foods in science class).
+I occasionally teach foods, but I also try to incorporate my passion into my social studies lessons.
+For example, in one recent project I had students explore how European and Indigenous contact influenced each other’s cuisines, and then they were tasked with creating a new-world-old-world fusion dish.

 What I hope to Accomplish

 I’m hoping to create a space where I can share my passion for food with a wider audience, and continue my learning through dialogue with my readers.
 I’m always looking to improve what I do in the kitchen, so I know there will always be learning opportunities.